ZaahidAbdurahman/Data-Governance-Accelerator/README.md

 -  Senior leadership is 100 percent committed to the program and its goals.

--  Senior leadership understands this is a strategic, enterprise program and not the sole responsibility of the IT department.

 -  One or more sponsors have been identified at an executive level.

 -  The program has the commitment to fund its creation and to maintain it in the long term.